maindev/testandset-site/content/Terms and conditions.md

 ## Changes

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-If a revision is a material we will provide at least seven (7) days' notice before the changes take effect, during which period of time you may reject the changes by terminating your account.
+If a revision is a material we will provide at least seven (7) days' notice before the changes take effect, during which period of time you may reject the changes by terminating the services.
 What constitutes a material change will be determined at our sole discretion.

 By continuing to access or use our Service after any revisions become effective, you agree to be bound by the revised terms.
 If you do not agree to the new terms, you are no longer authorized to use the Service.